callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Hannah took Dinah to be registered at the new [Smith Street School](https://www.stepneypark.towerhamlets.sch.uk/page/?title=Our+History+%2F+Amalgamation&pid=9) (Stepney Park Primary since July 2020) on 11th June 1900.
 The family had moved to 21 Block A, Stepney Buildings, which was off Stepney Green close to the East London Synagogue.

-Then on 20th August 1900, Hannah registerred Rebecca at the Stepney Jewish School and her address had changed to 59 Nelson Street.
+Then on 20th August 1900, Hannah registered Rebecca at the Stepney Jewish School and her address had changed to 59 Nelson Street.
 It seems the family had regularly moved home in the last few years.
 However, a year later the 1901 Census shows them still living at 59 Nelson Street.

 {% include image.html url="/images/1901/CENSUS-1901-Solomons_Hannah-59_Nelson_Street.png" dimensions="width='100%'" caption="1901 Census for Hannah Solomons and family at 59 Nelson Street" %}